gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

       Packets to be protected by DTLS Chunk.
 If any DTLS ACK message is to be sent, it SHOULD be sent next.
 Then it sends a protected Protection Valid Message {{PVALID-user-message}} to
       the SCTP Association Initiators Key-Management.

-The
-      key-management can now inform the ULP that the SCTP association is protected.
+   9. Having received the Protection Valid Message, the initiator's key-management can now inform the ULP that the SCTP association is protected and verified.
+It shall also send a Protection Validation Message to the responder.

-   9. Upon successful reception of the Protection Valid Message the Initiator's Key-Management configure the DTLS Chunk to only accept DTLS Chunk Protected SCTP packets.
+      Upon successful reception of the Protection Valid Message the Initiator's Key-Management configure the DTLS Chunk to only accept DTLS Chunk Protected SCTP packets.
+      Upon successful reception of the Protection Valid Message the Responder's Key-Management informs the SCTP stack that the Association is Validated and traffic can be sent.

   10. The Initiator's ULP is notified that the SCTP association is Established and protected and it may generate user messages.